AccessMap/accessmap-api-deprecated/README.md

     python3 ./runserver.py

+In a production environment, use the (included) gunicorn server:

+    gunicorn -b 0.0.0.0:5555 --access-logfile=- accessmapapi:app

 You can then test your local copy by pointing your web browser to localhost, e.g. for a v2 sidewalks request: